raven123/onskeskyen-tests/readme.md

 4. Github action workflow created using playwright.yml file
 5. Screenshot assertion added as a trial for element level snapshots
 ## Execution
-Execute the spec files by running the following command
+Execute the spec files by running the following commands (2nd one if you need to update screenshots)
     ``` npx playwright test ```  or  ``` npx playwright test --update-snapshots```